Particle Systems arising from an anti-ferromagnetic Ising model: The particle model for

 \section{The particle model for $u=u_c$}

 This section focuses on the critical case in which $u=u_c=\criticall$.
-Recall that a dimer model is said to be critical if $P(z,w)=0$ for some $(z,w) \in \mathbb{T}^2$.
-Moreover, it can be shown that the values of $(z,w)$, which gives $P(z,w)=0$, must be real (see \cite{bou:08}).
-We first look at the local dynamics in the thermodynamic limit.
-This allows us to produce random walk type estimates that are required later.
-We can then prove Theorem \ref{intro:mainthm} for $u=u_c$ (or $\g=-1$) by obtaining the appropriate correlation kernel in the scaling window $(x,x^2)$.
-Finally, using the random walk estimates, we can determine that the set of creations in the scaling window leading to `non-trivial paths' (paths of length greater than $\e >0$ in the scaling window) is a locally finite Poisson point process.
-Figure \ref{uc:fig:sim} shows a simulation of the particle model for $x=0.1$ and $u=u_c$.
+A realization of the particle model at this choice of parameterization is depicted in Figure \ref{uc:fig:sim} for $x=0.1$.

-Our constraints for the choice of scaling window is that it satisfies Donsker's scaling (i.e. scaling space by the square root of time) and gives non-trivial paths.
-We choose to take the scaling window $(x,x^2)$ by the following argument: Suppose we choose the scaling window $(x^\alpha, x^{2 \alpha})$.
-It suffices to look at the expected number of dimers covering {\bf b} edges in a box of size $(x^{-\alpha}, x^{-2 \alpha})$.
-By Lemma \ref{expect:lem:expand}, this is $\Theta(x^{1-3\alpha})$.
-The only value of $\alpha$ that ensures that we see non-trivial paths (i.e. expected number of dimers covering {\bf b} edges is $x^{-2\alpha}$ in the box of size $(x^{-\alpha}, x^{-2 \alpha})$) is $\alpha=1$.
+Although the results in this paper for $u=u_c$ do not rely on the choice of vertical scaling, we will impose that the scaling window for $u=u_c$ satisfies Donsker's scaling (i.e. scaling space by the square root of time) and gives \emph{non-trivial paths}, that is, paths with length bigger than $\e>0$ under the rescaling.
+A heuristic argument for our choice of re-scaling is as follows: suppose we choose the scaling window $(x^\alpha, x^{2 \alpha})$.
+It suffices to compute the expected number of dimers covering {\bf b} edges in a box of size $(x^{-\alpha}, x^{-2 \alpha})$.
+Using Lemma \ref{expect:lem:expand}, this is $\Theta(x^{1-3\alpha})$ because the number of fundamental domains in a box of size $(x^{-\alpha}, x^{-2 \alpha})$ is $x^{-3\alpha}$.
+We see non-trivial paths in the scaling window $(x^{-\alpha},x^{-2\alpha})$ if the expected number of dimers covering {\bf b} edges is of order $x^{-2 \alpha}$.
+Therefore, we choose $\alpha=1$.

+This section is organized as follows: first, we introduce local dynamics in the thermodynamic limit which gives some intuition for the model at $u=u_c$.
+We then focus on finding the appropriate correlation kernel in the scaling window $(x,x^2)$ and prove Theorem \ref{intro:mainthm} for $u=u_c$ (or $\g=-1$).